Running micro-SaaS for less than 1€ a month

 Cost: 0€ / month

-Vendor: Word of mouth
+Vendor: Word of mouth, blog posts, niche communities

 Conclusion